-This is Coach Swenson’s second year as head coach of the SCHS Girls’ Volleyball program.
+This is Coach Swenson’s sixth year as head coach of the SCHS Girls’ Volleyball program.
 He is very honored and excited to continue to be a part of the volleyball tradition at SCHS.
 Coach Swenson grew up in a volleyball family in Capistrano Beach.
 His mom was among the first to play for the women’s volleyball program at UC Irvine, and she remains an avid beach player.
 His dad was an English teacher for 40 years and coached boys and girls volleyball at Mission Viejo and Trabuco Hills for 20 of those years.
-His younger brother Dusty graduated from SCHS in 2002.
-He played volleyball for Coach Goldstone where he earned South Coast League MVP and All-CIF honors.
+Coach Swenson played two years of varsity volleyball for Coaches Hurlbut and O’Rear at SCHS.
+His younger brother Dusty graduated from SCHS in 2002, and played volleyball for Coach Goldstone where he earned South Coast League MVP and All-CIF honors.
 In addition to volleyball, both Coach Swenson and his brother played football all four years at San Clemente.

 After high school, Coach Swenson attended UC Irvine where he played volleyball for Charlie Brande, one of the most successful and influential club volleyball coaches in the country.
 He majored in History and was a four time Big West Conference Scholar Athlete.
 His love of history led him into getting his teaching credential at UC Irvine, and his love of San Clemente brought him back to SCHS in 2004 as a teacher and volleyball coach.
 Since then he has taught World History and AP European History, and has coached nearly every level of the boys and girls volleyball programs.

 Coach Swenson was the Girls’ Varsity Assistant Coach under Rob O’Rear for 10 years and is elated to be back with the program that has been such a foundational part of his life in education.
 He contributed to 7 league titles and has coached multiple players who went on to be All-Conference performers in college.
 He has experienced similar success on the boys’ side, winning multiple league championships and tournaments on the lower levels, including an undefeated season and two season ending tournament championships in his last two seasons.
-He was also fortunate enough to coach 2 players who went on to win NCAA championships.
+He was also fortunate enough to coach 3 players who went on to win NCAA championships.
+As head coach, Coach Swenson has led teams to 4 league championships and 3 CIF State playoff bids.

-In the last 8 years, Coach Swenson has also been blessed with the start of a loving family.
+Coach Swenson has also been blessed with a loving and growing family.
 His wife Liz is an alumnus and Math teacher at Dana Hills…which we try not to hold against her!
-Together they have two handsome sons, Truman (5) and Hendrik (4), as well as an extremely lovable Sheepdog/Lab mutt named Harper.
+Together they have three children: Truman (9), Hendrik (8), and Escher (3), as well as an extremely lovable Sheepdog/Lab mutt named Harper.
 The Swenson family looks forward to spending time in the gym cheering on the Tritons.

-This upcoming season promises to be exciting as we look to clinch another league title.
+This upcoming season promises to be exciting as we look to defend our South Coast League title and remain one of the top programs in Orange County.
 Coach Swenson is eager to share the pride in team and community that he has experienced with all of the players on this year’s team.
 Expect an atmosphere that is inclusive, competitive, and uniquely San Clemente.
 We may all come from different levels of playing experience or clubs, but here, we are truly #OneTownOneTeam.
 Go Tritons!!

 Asst.
 Varsity Coach

 Coach Talafus began playing volleyball during summer, prior to his sophomore year of high school.
 He made the frosh/soph team at San Clemente High School where he excelled during his first season of playing competitive volleyball.
 He played under Ken Goldstone during his varsity season at San Clemente before graduating in 2007.
 He attended Saddleback College and transferred to Cal State Fullerton where he received his B.A. in History along with his teaching credential.
-Coach Talafus will be starting his second year teaching history at Serra High School in San Juan Capistrano.
+Recently, he completed his Master’s degree in Educational Administration, along with receiving his administrative credential from Concordia University, Irvine.
+Coach Talafus will be starting his sixth year teaching history at Capistrano Union High School in San Juan Capistrano.

-Coach Talafus is excited to coach this year at the JV level and excited for the opportunity to help the players develop their skills.
+Coach Talafus is excited to coach this year at the junior varsity level and excited for the opportunity to help the players develop their skills.
 He is looking forward to having a competitive and exciting season.
-He will be entering his third season with the Triton girl’s program and recently finished his third season with the boy’s volleyball program.
-He enjoys spending time with his wife Angie during his time off the court.
+He will be entering his seventh season with the girl’s volleyball program.
+He enjoys spending time with his wife Angie, daughter Rylee, and his dog Copper during his time off the court.

 Program-Wide Consultant, Founder of SCHS VB, Game Announcer and Legend